-- Provide support for researchers to disseminate and actualise their research findings. - Facilitate the development of a NZ specific AYA cancer research project directory. - Identify priority areas of research in New Zealand for AYA cancer. - Ensure the sector has good access to outcome data, publications, and reports from AYA cancer research in NZ. - Support research collaborations with a focus on AYA cancer. - Establish a national five year prospective study to investigate timelines to diagnosis with the potential associations to mortality and reoccurrence of disease. - Explore further work that could be undertaken to identify potential contributors to the survival disparities for AYA diagnosed with central nervous system tumours.
+- Provide support for researchers to disseminate and actualise their research findings. - Facilitate the development of a NZ specific AYA cancer research project directory. - Identify priority areas of research in New Zealand for AYA cancer. - Ensure the sector has good access to outcome data, publications, and reports from AYA cancer research in NZ. - Support research collaborations with a focus on AYA cancer. - Explore further work that could be undertaken to identify potential contributors to the survival disparities for AYA diagnosed with central nervous system tumours.

-8. Workforce Development and Professional Development
+8. Workforce Development and Professional Development Schedule of activities:

-- Promote training opportunities and resources relevant to AYA cancer on the Network website. - Explore avenues to support health professionals to obtain postgraduate qualifications in AYA cancer care. - Develop teaching resources and templates that can be utilised by the wider AYA cancer team for teaching purposes. - Define and strengthen the role of the AYA regional and service cancer champions. - The development and implementation of a culturally responsive national AYA cancer workforce knowledge and skills framework.
+- Promote training opportunities and resources relevant to AYA cancer on the Network website. - Explore avenues to support health professionals to obtain postgraduate qualifications in AYA cancer care. - Develop teaching resources and templates that can be utilised by the wider AYA cancer team for teaching purposes. - Define and strengthen the role of the AYA regional and service cancer champions. - The development and implementation of a culturally responsive national AYA cancer workforce knowledge and skills framework. - Launch a Webinar training series for health and support providers on AYA related topics. - Undertake the development of four e-learning modules for health care providers working with young people.
+These will be made available on Ko Awaeta LEARN and other national health care e-learning platforms.